Brandeis Intramural Sports Policies and Procedures

 PARTICIPATION IN INTRAMURAL SPORTS ACTIVITIES IS COMPLETELY VOLUNTARY.
 These activities intrinsically involve risks of physical injury greater than those encountered in daily life, and by taking part in sports and other activities; participants acknowledge and assume risks inherent therein.
 The Intramural Sports program does not carry accident or injury insurance to cover participants in sports activities.
 Therefore, all students are strongly urged to have personal health insurance through the University insurance program, personal or family policies.

-Alcoholic beverages, drugs and tobacco products are not permitted on or within the playing confinement of the Intramural Sports playing areas.
+Alcoholic beverages, drugs and tobacco products (including all vaporizers, cigarettes, hookahs, etc) are not permitted on or within the playing confinement of the Intramural Sports playing areas.
 Contests will not be played and will result in forfeits if such substance abuse is present.

 The Intramural Sports Staff assigned to the playing contest have the authority and responsibility in making decisions regarding individuals who are not permitted to participate based on: